ByteProject/Puny-BuildTools/README.md

-# Puddle BuildTools for PunyInform
+# The Puny BuildTools

+CAUTION THIS IS CURRENTLY WORK IN PROGRESS AND WILL BE UPDATED VERY SOON!

 If you're into classic 8-bit and 16-bit home computers and you love Infocom style adventure games, we already have much in common and it's likely you appreciate a build environment, allowing you to target 25 retro systems.
 And what about transforming a single source file to 25 ready to use disk images in under 5 seconds?
 You'd like that?
 I have good news for you because that's essentially what the Puddle BuildTools are.
 The build environment runs out of the box with [PunyInform](https://github.com/johanberntsson/PunyInform), a lightweight but powerful [Inform 6](https://github.com/DavidKinder/Inform6) library, optimized to perform well on old hardware.
 The BuildTools are modular designed, so it would be very easy to add for support other libraries and compilers like ZILF for example.
 The only thing you'd need is a wrapper tool like the bundled one for Puny, which you even could use as a base.
 Whatever you come up with, I am looking forward to your pull requests!